Developing a healthy level of self-esteem has far-reaching benefits that positively impact our relationships, careers, and overall well-being.

 Self worth does not come

-Self-esteem is knowing that you deserve to be treated with respect and that you are good enough, just as you are.
-It does not mean, that you should not aim for personal growth.
-But that you accept where you are and know that we all can try to be better.
+Self-esteem is the profound understanding that you deserve to be treated with respect and that you are good enough, just as you are.
+It does not imply complacency or a lack of ambition for personal growth.
+Instead, it means accepting where you are in your journey; while acknowledging that we all have the capacity to strive for improvement.

 A person with healthy self-esteem knows what their needs, wants and values are and stands up for them.

-For this reason if you have c-ptsd, or have passed through a difficult childhood, or toxic relationship it is important to find a trauma-informed life coach or therapist.
+For this reason if you know that you suffer from c-ptsd, or suspect you have experienced a difficult childhood, or a toxic relationship, that may be impacting your well-being, a trauma-informed life coach may be just the answer.